DIVISION OF JUVENILE JUSTICE AND OPPORTUNITIES FOR YOUTH

-DJJOY is directly responsible for the operation, supervision and management of 11 residential facilities which includes 2 reception centers and treatment program services provided within the facilities and Community Multi Service Office (CMSO) programs.
+DJJOY is directly responsible for the operation, supervision and management of 11 residential facilities which includes 1 reception center and treatment program services provided within the facilities and Community Multi Service Office (CMSO) programs.

 DJJOY has 12 Community Multi-Services Offices and 3 Satellite Offices statewide, that are responsible for the provision of services to youth and the family from day one of OCFS placement.
 CMSO staff provide support to the family while the youth is in residential placement and when the youth is released to community supervision, providing for a continuum of services.
 The CMSO’s also have responsibility for the supervision of Electronic Monitoring (EM) and the Evening Reporting Center.
 CMSO Case Managers also provide case management support to OCFS youth placed in voluntary agencies.

 Bureau of Quality Assurance and Improvement (QAI)